ericsonga/APCSAReview/_sources/Unit10-Recursion/topic-10-2-recursive-search-sort.rst

     :height: 315

-The code for ``mergeSort`` below is from the AP CS A course description.
+The code for ``mergeSort`` below is from the AP CSA course description.

 To identify a merge sort look for the following: